Scrambled Linear Pseudorandom Number Generators: Equidistribution

 For a linear engine with $k$ words of state, we consider a vector of variables $\bm x = \la x_0,x_1,\dots,x_{k-1}\ra$ representing the state of the engine.
 Then, for each $0\leq i <d$, where $d$ is the target equidistribution, we add variables $t_i, u_i$ and equations $t_i=\bigl(\bm x \mathscr M^i\bigr)_p$, $u_i=\bigl(\bm x \mathscr M^i\bigl)_q$, where $p$ and $q$ are the two state words to be used by the \texttt{+} or \texttt{++} scrambler.

-Given a target sequence of output values $\la v_0, v_1, \dots, v_{d-1}\ra$, we would like to show that there are $2^{w(k-d)}$ possible values of $\bm x$ which will give the target sequence as output.
+Given a target vector of output values $\la v_0, v_1, \dots, v_{d-1}\ra$, we would like to show that there are $2^{w(k-d)}$ possible values of $\bm x$ that will give the target vector as output.
 This condition can be expressed by equations on the $t_i$'s and the $u_i$'s involving the arithmetic of $\Z/2^w\Z$.
-In the case of the \texttt{+} scrambler, we have equations $v_i-t_i=u_i$; in particular, $p$ and $q$ can be exchanged without affecting the equations.
-In the case of the \texttt{++} scrambler, instead, if $t_i$ denotes the first word of state used by the scrambler (see Section~\ref{sec:plusplus}) we have $u_i=(v_i-t_i)R^{-r}-t_i$, but there is no way to derive $t_i$ from $u_i$; the dual statement is true if $t_i$ denotes the second word of state used by the scrambler.
+In the case of the \texttt{+} scrambler, we have equations $v_i=t_i+u_i$; in particular, $p$ and $q$ can be exchanged without affecting the equations.
+In the case of the \texttt{++} scrambler, instead, if $t_i$ denotes the first word of state used by the scrambler (see Section~\ref{sec:plusplus}) we have $v_i = (u_i+t_i)R^r+ t_i$, but there is no way to derive $t_i$ from $u_i$; the dual statement is true if $t_i$ denotes the second word of state used by the scrambler.

-Now, to avoid mixing operations in $\Z/2^w\Z$ and $(\Z/2\Z)^w$ we first solve using standard linear algebra the $x_i$'s with respect to the $t_i$'s and the $u_i$'s.
-At that point, we will be handling a new set of constraints in $(\Z/2\Z)^w$ containing only $t_i$'s and $u_i$'s: using a limited amount of \textit{ad hoc} reasoning, we will have to show how by choosing $k-d$ parameters freely we can satisfy at the same time both the new set of constraints and the equations on $\Z/2^w\Z$ induced on the $t_i$'s and the $u_i$'s by the choice of scrambler.
-If we will be able to do so, we will have proved that a generic target sequence $\la v_0, v_1, \dots, v_{d-1}\ra$ appears exactly $2^{w(k-d)}$ times.
+Now, to avoid mixing operations in $\Z/2^w\Z$ and $(\Z/2\Z)^w$ we will first solve using standard linear algebra the $x_i$'s in terms of the $t_i$'s and the $u_i$'s.
+At that point, we will be handling a new set of constraints in $(\Z/2\Z)^w$ containing only $t_i$'s and $u_i$'s: using a limited amount of \textit{ad hoc} reasoning, we will have to show how by choosing $k-d$ parameters freely we can satisfy at the same time both the new set of constraints and the equations on $\Z/2^w\Z$ induced on the $t_i$'s and the $u_i$'s by the choice of a scrambler.
+If we will be able to do so, we will have parameterized all occurrences of $\la v_0, v_1, \dots, v_{d-1}\ra$ in the output using $k-d$ parameters, so such occurrences must be at most $2^{w(k-d)}$.
+But since there are $2^{wk}$ $d$-dimensional output vectors (including the all-zero output associated with the all-zero state), by pigeonholing the occurrences must be exactly $2^{w(k-d)}$.

-\begin{proposition} A \xoroshirop generator with $w$ bits of output and $kw$ bits of state scrambling the first and last word of state is $(k-1)$-dimensionally equidistributed. \end{proposition} \begin{proof} For the case $k=2$ the full period of the underlying \xoroshiro generator proves the statement.
-Otherwise, denoting with the $t_i$'s the first word and with the $u_i$'s the last word our technique applied to $\mathscr X_{kw}$ provides equations
+\begin{proposition} A \xoroshirop generator with $w$ bits of output and $kw$ bits of state applying the \texttt{+} scrambler (see Section~\ref{sec:plus}) to the first and last word of state is $(k-1)$-dimensionally equidistributed. \end{proposition} \begin{proof} For the case $k=2$ the full period of the underlying \xoroshiro generator proves the statement.
+If $k>2$, denoting with the $t_i$'s the first word and with the $u_i$'s the last word our technique applied to $\mathscr X_{kw}$ provides equations

 Thus, the only constraint on the $t_i$'s and $u_i$'s is the last equation.
 It is immediate that once we assign a value to $u_0$ we can derive a value for $t_0 = v_0-u_0$, then a value for $u_1$ and so on. \end{proof}